richonguzman/rp-ini/README.md

 # rp-ini
-shell script to install apps and packages for personal use in new Raspberry pi OS installation
+shell script to install apps and packages for personal use in new Raspberry pi OS installation: sudo apt update and upgrade libreoffice firefox-esr gimp gparted matchbox-keyboard ex-fat fuse ex-fat utils ntfs-3g

+aditional packages for Python through "pip3" PyExifTool pysftp

+Netflix: Chromium Media Edition

+Pi Apps

+NOTE: will reboot as it finishes

 just run in terminal: